 We’re making a dent in hacking.
-Cybersecurity tools are better, and employee security training is better too.
+Cybersecurity tools are better, and employee security training is better, too.
 The emergence of the cloud means that hacker delights like uninstalled security patches happen far less.
 Now that most companies are backing up and operating in the cloud, continuously updated cybersecurity coverage is baked into your platform.
 Great news, right?
 It is.
-Except evidence is emerging that hackers are starting to change their tactics.
+However, evidence is emerging that hackers are starting to change their tactics.
 Cybercriminals have become so sophisticated with social-engineered phishing attacks that it’s hard to see them coming.
 They can arrive at your employees with a good impersonation or a plausible reason and get them to hand over their emails.
 It can be all they need to infiltrate your systems.

-As you can see from this graph, social engineering is the one line that’s significantly on the rise.
-It begs the question: should we be getting more concerned about social engineering than ransomware?
+All these troubling stats beg the question: should we be getting more concerned about social engineering than ransomware?
 I think the answer could be yes.
 Cloud-based technologies and mobile applications that tie into your systems are fantastic productivity boosters.
 With just a couple of credentials, you can access your company’s systems from anywhere and operate systems remotely.
 Access is simpler than ever.
 And if it’s easy for your employees, it’s easy for the hackers, too.

 Social Engineering: The Simple Threat That’s More Sophisticated Than Ever